BAS Main Index

 for Faraday and Halley.
 [Revised to Bass-Paur]

-Provisional Halley SAOZ total column nitrogen dioxide and ozone: 2013 [processing revised 2013 November 22] , 2014 , 2015 , 2016 [updated 2016 December 12] and as real-time graphs showing current ozone and NO2 levels [Not yet available].
-The SAOZ did not run during the 2018 winter; it may run during the 2019 winter.
+Provisional Halley SAOZ total column nitrogen dioxide and ozone: 2013 [processing revised 2013 November 22] , 2014 , 2015 , 2016 , 2021 , 2022 , 2023 , 2024 , 2025 , 2026 [updated 2026 May 11] and as real-time graphs showing current ozone and NO2 levels.
+The SAOZ did not run from when the station closed before the 2018 winter until the 2021/22 summer.
+There was no power during the 2022 and 2024 winters.
+The instrument stopped before the start of the 2025 winter.
+It was unresponsive for a short time in the autumn of 2026.

 Temperature and Ozone graphs for Halley and Vernadsky/Faraday.
-[Updated 2017 July 24].
+[Updated 2021 December 14].
 The historic period shown in the inline graphs is for 1957 - 1972.

 Rothera